Pazoia/Wiki-Project-Frontend/README.md

 - 🚀 In the latest document revision popup window, there will be an `Edit Document` option that will allow the user to submit a new document revision for the selected title.
   This will hit endpoint: `POST /documents/<title>`
+- 🚀 Open a new modal with editable text with the options to save or cancel.

-- Open model with message returned from save button
+- 🚀 Open model with message returned from save button

 **_Home page form_**